atodorov/atodorov.github.com/source/_posts/2013-07-29-what-runs-your-startup-imagga.markdown

 -----------------------

 {% blockquote Georgi Kadrev %}
-As an initally boostrapping startup we chose something that is basically free, reliable and popular - that's why started with the LAMP stack.
+As an initially bootstrapping start-up we chose something that is basically free, reliable and popular - that's why started with the LAMP stack.
 It proved to be stable and convenient for our web needs and we preserved it.
 The use of C++ is a natural choice for computational intensive tasks that we